 From selecting your itinerary, to promoting your program, to recruiting your travelers, you have a variety of responsibilities as a Group Leader.
 You’ll also prepare your travelers for their time abroad, making sure they know what to expect.

 Choose your EF College Study Tours program

 Your Program Coordinator is your best resource to help you select a program based on your area of study and your group’s needs and interests, including which destinations complement your curriculum and will support an academically valuable program.
 Your Program Coordinator will help determine which program length, pace, price and travel model (combining or private) will be best for your group.

 Understand group consolidation and flexible travel options

 One way we keep our programs affordable is by combining groups that are traveling on the same itinerary during popular travel times (late December/January, March and May).
 If you choose to combine with another group, we require departure date flexibility to ensure we can best match your group.
 For programs in late December/January and March, standard date flexibility is two days before and after your requested date.
 For programs departing in May, standard date flexibility is four days before and after your requested date.
 If no other groups have requested the same itinerary, your Program Coordinator will discuss options for alternate destinations.

 Promote your program and recruit travelers

-The next step is to get students excited about traveling with you—be it online, in your school or in your community.
+The next step is to get students excited about traveling with you—be it online, at your institution, or in your community.
 Host information meetings for students to let them know about this unique opportunity and then set an enrollment deadline for your program.

 Maintain contact with your group